-- Section 10.
-Chapter 1207, "Zoning Development and Site Plan Standards," of the Land Development Code of the Codified Ordnances of the City of Hudson, to the extent not amended by this Ordnance, shall remain in full force and effect. - Section 11.
-It is found and determined that all formal actions of this Council concerning and relating to the adoption of this Ordinance were adopted in an open meeting of this Council, and that all deliberations of this Council, and of any of its committees that resulted in such formal action, were in meetings open to the public in compliance with all legal requirements including Section 121.22 of the Ohio Revised Code. - Section 12.
+Section 10.
+Chapter 1207, "Zoning Development and Site Plan Standards," of the Land Development Code of the Codified Ordnances of the City of Hudson, to the extent not amended by this Ordnance, shall remain in full force and effect.

+Section 11.
+It is found and determined that all formal actions of this Council concerning and relating to the adoption of this Ordinance were adopted in an open meeting of this Council, and that all deliberations of this Council, and of any of its committees that resulted in such formal action, were in meetings open to the public in compliance with all legal requirements including Section 121.22 of the Ohio Revised Code.

+Section 12.
 This Ordinance shall take effect and be in force from and after the earliest period allowed by law.

 PASSED:

 David A. Basil, Mayor

-ATTEST: •
+ATTEST:

-Elizabeth Slagle, Clerk of Council

-on I certify that the foregoing Ordinance was duly passed by the Council of said Municipality, 2016.
-Elizabeth Slagle, Clerk of Council
+I certify that the foregoing Ordinance was duly passed by the Council of said Municipality on \\\\\\, 2016.